Tiszaeszlár affair: Acquittal of the accused

 The acquittal and release of the prisoners, most of whom had languished in prison for 15 months, were the signal for uprisings in Pozsony, Budapest, and other parts of Hungary, except for Tiszaeszlár.
 The spectators who thronged the court-house during the sessions, and of whom Onody, the representative of Tiszaeszlár in the House of Deputies, was the most conspicuous, conducted themselves scandalously during the proceedings, insulting the prisoners and threatening the witnesses and counsel for the defence.

-21st century repercussions

-According to Tablet magazine, the Jobbik Party uses the case to incite antisemitism and the child's grave has become the site of antisemitic pilgrimage.